-A long coastline embracing the western side of Ilia with the wonderful waters of the Ionian can turn your summers into a dream; always leaving you wanting just that little bit more of those golden rays and limpid seas.
-The unique natural landscapes boast a variety that never lets up; scenes change from one moment to the next as if nature were performing a medley of all her greatest hits.
-Start with a visit to the original home of the Olympic Games.
-The energy of those first athletic events still lingers in Ancient Olympia.
-After your brush with Ilia’s sporting past, your journey continues through the valleys, mountains and on to the wonderful beaches of the area.
-There are many secrets to uncover and many wonderful holiday experiences to be savoured here on the tip of the Peloponnese.
+A long coastline embracing the western side of Ilia, with the wonderful waters of the Ionian, can turn your summers into a dream – leaving you wanting just that little bit more of those golden rays and limpid seas.
+The unique natural landscapes boast a variety that never lets up: scenes change as if nature were performing a medley of all her greatest hits.
+Start with a visit to the original home of the Olympic Games, Ancient Olympia, where the energy of those first athletic events still lingers in the air.
+After your brush with Ilia’s sporting past, your journey continues through valleys and mountains and on to the wonderful beaches of the area.
+There are many secrets to uncover and many wonderful holiday experiences to be savoured on this western stretch of the Peloponnese.

 What to do in Ιlia